-Sticky Knowledge What was the Gunpowder Plot?
-The Gunpowder Plot was a plot to kill King James I and his government by blowing up the Houses of Parliament.
-Who was involved in the plot?
-Robert Catesby, Guy Fawkes, Thomas Percy, and others were involved.
-Why were they plotting?
-Under the rule of James I, Catholics were treated unfairly.
-The plotters were all Catholic and wanted King James removed from the throne.
-How was the plot stopped?
-A letter was sent to Lord Monteagle, warning him of the plot.
+Sticky Knowledge What was the The Gunpowder Plot was a plot to kill King James I and his government by Gunpowder Plot? blowing up the Houses of Parliament.
+Who was involved in Robert Catesby, Guy Fawkes, Thomas Percy, and others were involved. the plot?
+Why were they Under the rule of James I, Catholics were treated unfairly.
+The plotters plotting? were all Catholic and wanted King James removed from the throne.
+How was the plot A letter was sent to Lord Monteagle, who was due to go to the Houses of stopped?
+Parliament, warning him of the plot.
 He told the king, who sent guards to search the cellars.
 They found Guy Fawkes and gunpowder.
-Why do we celebrate Bonfire Night?
-King James I ordered that people should celebrate his survival on the 5th November.
-People still light bonfires and burn 'guys' (puppets made of straw, named afte Guy Fawkes) to celebrate.
+Why do we King James I ordered that people should celebrate his survival on the 5th celebrate Bonfire November.
+To this day, people still light bonfires and burn 'guys' (puppets made Night? of straw, named after Guy Fawkes) to celebrate. i